-Father Builds Steel Garage Memorial to Stepson Who Died Of Cancer
+Father Builds Steel Garage Memorial for Stepson Who Died Of Cancer

 On any normal day, you could find little Travis Church scoring goals on the soccer field or riding his bicycle around the neighborhood.
 He was a normal, happy, fun-loving 8-year-old kid who found joy and beauty in the small things, but his life drastically changed in the blink of an eye.